ProjetosDeBD-2018-1/tie-transparencia-integrada-estruturada/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## Licensa
+## Licença

-Este projeto é licensiado através da Licensa MIT
+Este projeto é licenciado através da Licença MIT

 ## Reconhecimentos